RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 Using a Web API on Your Own
 ---------------------------

 Find a web API that provides some numeric data that interests you.
-There is tons of data available in the world of finance, sports, environment, travel, etc. A great place to look is at
+There are tons of data available in the world of finance, sports, environment, travel, etc. A great place to look is
 `The Programmable Web <https://www.programmableweb.com>`_.
 Yes, this assignment is a bit vague and open-ended, but that is part of the excitement.
 You get to find an API and graph some data that appeals to you, not something some author